Anya92929/DL-crypto-api-auto-recommendation/README.md

 <img src="Comparison_with_Codota/testcase_example.png" alt="example" width="600"/>

 ## Data
-Due to the storage limit, we only show part of the data here.
+Due to the storage limit, we only give a data sample (small part of the data) here.
 The full data can be found at [here](https://drive.google.com/drive/folders/1fc3A3ORcVJUDcPsH2jVHadpgTkbTs8nt?usp=sharing) (preserves viewer anonymity).
 Our data includes:
 * Android apps (byte code)
 * Program-analysis Context
    * Slices
    * Dependence Paths
+   * Multi-path Combinations